 - Day 7 -Spend the day soaking in the famous sulfur baths, visit the flea market, and explore Old Town.
 If you like wine as much as I do, plan to visit a good wine shop to do some tasting and bring a few bottles (checked baggage only!) back home.

-Itinerary #3: Georgian Mountains, Scenery, and Hikes – 10 days
+Itinerary #3: Georgian Mountains, Scenery, & Hikes – 10 days

 Main points of interest: Tbilisi, Khertvisi Fortress, Vardzia, Borjormi, Kutaisi, Martvili Canyon, Mestia, Ushguli, Uplistsikhe